Pelvic examinations under anesthesia by medical students without consent: Frequency

 A study done in 2003 found that 90% of Pennsylvania medical students had done pelvic exams on anesthetized patients during their gynecology rotation.
 One medical student described performing them "for 3 weeks, four to five times a day, I was asked to, and did, perform pelvic examinations on anesthetized women, without specific consent, solely for the purpose of my education."

 A 2022 study of six American medical schools found that of the 84% of medical students that had performed pelvic exam(s) under anesthesia, 67% stated that they never or rarely witnessed explicit consent being obtained for a student to perform the pelvic exam under anesthesia.
-It is possible that such consent had been obtained when the clinician provided a discussion of the type of procedures to be performed, along with a discussion of the risks, benefits, and alternatives to the procedures; this discussion typically takes place at a preoperative visit.
+It is possible that such consent had been obtained when the clinician provided a discussion of the type of procedures to be performed, along with a discussion of the risks, benefits, and alternatives to the procedures; This discussion typically takes place at a preoperative visit.

+A study in The BMJ in 2003 found that a quarter of surveyed students at Bristol Medical School, in the UK, felt they had given pelvic exams to anesthetised patients who may not have consented.
+The General Medical Council guidelines stated that permission must be sought from the patient before any kind of check or treatment.
+Due to this, a formal investigation began at the school and the school emphasised that they now gain consent from patients before any exams are undertaken.

 Students have described pressure to do the examinations from their superiors.
 They have reported that they believed "they did not have the personal autonomy to object to performing pelvic EUAs that they believed were unconsented."

 Support

 The New York Times found that "doctors often argued that patients implicitly consented to being enlisted in medical teaching when visiting a teaching hospital, or that consent for one gynecological procedure encompassed consent for any additional, related exams."

-People have described beliefs that if consent was asked, medical students would not be able to get experience performing pelvic exams; however, a majority of women polled stated that they would consent to such procedures.
+People have described beliefs that if consent was asked, medical students would not be able to get experience performing pelvic exams.
 A utilitarian perspective argues that the educational benefit and consequential benefit to future patients is invaluable.

 Others have opposed bans to maintain institutional autonomy and prevent government overreach.